lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image::   spacer-color-picker.png

-To customize the sensors right click on the panel :menuselection:`Configure "Sensors"`.
+To customize the sensors right click on the sensors applet :menuselection:`Configure "Sensors"`.
 The :guilabel:`Update interval(seconds)` field lets you choose how often in seconds to update the sensors.
 The :guilabel:`Temperature bar width` field shows how wide to make the bar for your sensors.
 The :guilabel:`Temperature scale` field lets you select Celsius or Fahrenheit for your sensors.
 The checkbox :guilabel:`Warning about high temperature` puts a warning if your temperature gets too high.
 If you want to reset your settings press the :guilabel:`Reset` button.

 The :guilabel:`Sensors` tab provides settings for each individual sensor on your processor.
 To enable/disable which sensor press to the :guilabel:`Enabled` checkbox for each sensor.
 The :guilabel:`Label` shows a label for each sensor.
 The :guilabel:`Color` column shows the color for the bar to appear in the panel and you can bring up a dialog to change color by left clicking on the button.
 To switch to a different chip to set the sensors for change the :guilabel:`Detected chips` menu.